 - 9 a.m. – 5:00 p.m. – Sessions (lunch & break provided)

 The Financial Fitness Extravaganza is a great way to get all the free resources & training you need to teach a semester personal finance course!
 You will also be network with other colleagues teaching personal finance around the state.
-Attendees will receive a copy of new Virtual Economics (VE) version 4.5.
+Attendees will receive a copy of new Virtual Economics (VE) version 4.5 if they have not received one recently.
 VE is a flash drive with over 1400 lessons K-12 for integrating economics and personal finance, concept video demonstrations, etc. View a list of the curriculum guides on VE you’ll have plus you will receive even more resources accessible online and from the speakers.
 Still not convinced, view VE contents by lesson title.

 HISTORY OF THE FINANCIAL FITNESS EXTRAVAGANZA: